 Of all living things, we – humans have the most impact on their environment.
 The economic growth and technological advancement bring with them pollution as well.
-All in all it will not only affect our health, but the health of next generations.
+All in all, it will not only affect our health but the health of the next generations.

 The journey to zero waste starts with you

 Is there any solution that can be started?
-Anyone can start at domestic level, anyone can actually participate in waste reduction practices, it’s just to what degree you people can (and want).
+Anyone can start at the domestic level, anyone can actually participate in waste reduction practices, it’s just to what degree you people can (and want).
+You can see how I actually started.
 Going less plastic, segregate garbage, buy things with long term lifespan, question producers if something is breaking before warranty, or just after its completion.
 Question ourselves if we really need all these things that are cluttered in our lives.
-Small steps will push further actions as we all know not all changes will happen on large scale immediately.
-Cities and villages in India need sewers to keep control of urine and excrement in places where there is no sewers provided.
+Small steps will push further actions as we all know not all changes will happen on a large scale immediately.
+Cities and villages in India need sewers to keep control of urine and excrement in places where there are no sewers provided.
 There should be maintained large scale education about hygiene and waste management that also requires well-trained and well-paid staff.
-The movement starts slowly and steadily – you can check example of national campaign in India that aims to clean up the streets, roads and infrastructure of India’s cities, smaller towns, and rural areas Swachh Bharat.
-Let’s hope for more, let’s see what future brings.
+The movement starts slowly and steadily – you can check the example of a national campaign in India that aims to clean up the streets, roads, and infrastructure of India’s cities, smaller towns, and rural areas Swachh Bharat.
+Let’s hope for more, let’s see what the future brings.

-Going less waste (or perfectly zero waste!) is totally possible but I know there’s also a lot of changes that need to happen, to make people believe in use of non-toxic, non plastic and more sustainable products.
+Going less waste (or perfectly zero waste!) is totally possible but I know there’s also a lot of changes that need to happen, to make people believe in the use of non-toxic, non-plastic and more sustainable products.
 It’s worth taking care of the environment – but wisely!

 Refuse, reduce, reuse, recycle and rot.